JithinKS97/riddle/README.md

 # Riddle
+ipns://nknriddle.xyz/
 <p align="center"><img width="650px" height="360px" src="https://i.ibb.co/0CYwLwN/Screenshot-2021-09-17-at-8-03-32-AM.png" alt="riddle-logo" /></p>
 Riddle is an open source peer to peer white board collaboration App.
-The clients communicate directly over NKN (https://nkn.org/), a new kind of network without any central servers!
+Users communicate directly over NKN (https://nkn.org/), a new kind of network without any central servers!
 <br/>
 <br/>
 From the app, you can create a new room and invite others to it by using the share Id provided to you and start collaborating using the shared white board.